cyberace313/the-odin-project/README.md

 # the-odin-project
-This repository stores all the projects from the Odin Project
+All the projects from the Odin Project curriculum.